intel/llvm/sycl/doc/UsersManual.md

     * auto - the compiler will use a heuristic to select the best way of splitting device code.
 This is default mode.

+**`-f[no-]sycl-device-code-split-esimd`** [EXPERIMENTAL]

+     Controls SYCL/ESIMD device code splitting.
+When enabled (this is the default), SYCL and ESIMD entry points along with their call graphs are put into separate device binary images.
+Otherwise, SYCL and ESIMD parts of the device code are kept in the same device binary image and get compiled by the Intel GPU compiler back end as a single module.
+This option has effect only for SPIR-based targets and apps containing ESIMD kernels.

 **`-fsycl-max-parallel-link-jobs=<N>`**

     Experimental feature.
 When specified, it informs the compiler